RPGroup-PBoC/human_impacts/README.md

 # The Great Human Experiment by the Numbers

 Welcome!
-This respository collects and annotates data sets pertaining to the impacts humans have on the earth writ large.
+This repository collects and annotates data sets pertaining to the impacts humans have on the earth writ large.
 This is a living, breathing research repository and is subject to change at any point in time.